 Sometimes it is straightforward.
-It has always been your dream to see gorillas in the wild.
-Or polar bears in the Arctic.
-Others may need help working out how to choose a wildlife vacation.
+Others may need help working out how to choose.

 One of the most important pieces of wildlife vacations advice isn’t about wildlife at all.
 It is about people.
 And their homes.

-It is rare in the wonderful world of wildlife that watching wildlife in their natural habitats comes issue free.
+It is rare that wildlife in the wild comes issue free.
 What can we say?…it’s complicated.